AmrGanz/MGR/README.md

 - This software is using [tview](https://github.com/rivo/tview) go library
 - In my lab I am using go version go1.16.8
 - This tool is in a PoC phase and more features will be added to it soon
+- Please feel free to report any bugs or a required feature/enhancement